D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- Moore's 1,070 receiving yards pace all receivers on the Panthers.
-He's been targeted 153 times and has registered 86 catches and four touchdowns (66.9 yards per game).

-- Moore has been the target of 153 of his team's 556 passing attempts this season, or 27.5% of the target share.
+- So far this season, 27.5% of the 556 passes thrown by his team have gone Moore's way.

-- With 12 targets in the red zone this season, Moore has been on the receiving end of 25.0% of his team's 48 red zone pass attempts.
+- Moore (12 red zone targets) has been the recipient of 25.0% of his team's 48 red zone pass attempts.

-- The Panthers, who rank 29th in the NFL in points scored, have dropped back to pass 56.4% of the time while running the football 43.6% of the time.
+- The Panthers, who rank 29th in the NFL in points scored, have attempted a pass 56.4% of the time while running the ball 43.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Buccaneers.